jyefi/fichajegdh/README.md

 ## Execution files
 In the project files you can find some helpers to automate the execution of check-in and check-out process.
 You can program with crontab (Linux) or Task scheduler (Windows), to program the scripts to be executed between 1 and 20 minutes before the time limit.

-For example, if your worktime starts at 09:00, you have to program to execute the script at 08:40.
+If your worktime starts at 09:00, you have to program to execute the script at 08:40.
 In that way, the script will be executed between 08:40 and 09:00
+Example:

 ## Execution results
 The execution results will be stored in cypress/logs/warning.log file.
 And also, you can check the result in the gdh system.